Master of Education (M. ED.)

 ERME has been training students to examine educational programs, design quantitative research studies, develop assessment instruments, and analyze educational data to help inform policy-making for over 40 years.

 The master’s degree curriculum includes coursework in research design, statistics, classroom assessment, large scale data collection, program evaluation, and education policy.
 A minimum of 30 credits and satisfactory performance on a comprehensive examination are required for the M.Ed. degree.

-Each year the ERME program usually receives at least 30 M.Ed. applications.
+Each year the ERME program receives at least 30 M.Ed. applications.
 The ERME program admits approximately 10-15 M.Ed. students each year.
-In general, about 6-9 of these M.Ed. students enroll in the program.
 Generally, 3-4 students are enrolled part-time.
 Most M.Ed. students complete the program in two years; however some students finish within one year (usually taking courses in the fall, spring, and summer semesters).

 To Apply to ERME: visit the LSOE Graduate Admissions site.